yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-4. Within the header and each record, there may be one or more fields, separated by commas.
+4. Within the header and each record, there MAY be one or more fields, separated by commas.
 Each line SHOULD contain the same number of fields throughout the file.
 Spaces are considered part of a field and SHOULD NOT be ignored.
 The last field in the